fathom820/arcana/readme.md

 running for the first time.

-_I recommend moving Arcana into its own folder, way it isn't just sitting in your `downloads` folder._
+_I recommend moving Arcana into its own folder, that way it isn't just sitting in your `downloads` folder._

 # Table Of Contents